aaronland/go-world-clock/README.md

 #### Maps, geocoders, selecting cities rather than timezones

-It's on the list.
+It's all on the list.
 For now, there are just timezones.

 #### File sizes